dhrumilpatel/helloworld/README.md

 ## Installation

+This section, covers installation process for all defined `pre-requites`

 ### AWS EC2 Instance

-From your AWS Console navigate to Services - EC2.
-Launch Instance with AMI : Amazon Linux 2, instance type t2.micro, further along name the instance ( Master & Slave respectively ) update the Security Groups types as necessary, create and securly store the key pair and finally launch the instance.
+From your `AWS Console` navigate to Services - `EC2`.
+Launch Instance with **AMI : Amazon Linux 2**, **instance type t2.micro**, further along name the instances as ( Master & Slave respectively ) update the Security Groups types as necessary, create and securly store the key pair and finally launch the instance.
 EC2 Instance shall be up and running in few mins.
-From tty try accessing the instance with store secure keys.
+From `tty` try accessing the instance with store secure keys.

 ### Install AWS CLI, EKSCTL

-AWS CLI - Command line tools for working with AWS services
+`AWS CLI` - Command line tools for working with AWS services

 Installation reference : [AWS CLI Version-2 ](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html)

-EKSCTL - The official CLI for Amazon EKS
+`EKSCTL` - The official CLI for Amazon EKS

 Installation reference : [Weaveworks EKSCTL](https://github.com/weaveworks/eksctl)

 ### Configure IAM with Group, Policy and Users

-Configuring IAM
-From your AWS Console navigate to Services - IAM
+From your AWS Console navigate to Services - `IAM`
 1. Create Groups (Name: goal-dr-group)
 2. Attach Policy
      1. AmazonEC2FullAccess